woocommerce/qit-documentation/docs/custom-tests/generating-tests.md

 When setting up multiple plugins, remember that their `action` values (`test`, `bootstrap`, `activate`) affect how they participate in shared and isolated phases.
 For a detailed breakdown of these actions, see [Compatibility Testing with Custom E2E Tests](./compatibility-tests.md).

-## Using Codegen for Test Generation
+## Using codegen for test generation

 QIT integrates with Playwright’s codegen feature to expedite test creation:
 `qit run:e2e your-extension --codegen`